Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 had three children.
 At the time, few women studied and practiced law.
 However while bringing up her family she had a success law practice

 and was the second woman to become a judge when she was appointed judge to the County Court in 1972.
-In 1976 she was appointed to the
+In 1976 she was appointed to

-married for a second time to Dr. Taylor 'Tay' Statten (1915- 2016)
+Janet married for a second time to Dr. Taylor 'Tay' Statten (1915- 2016) In 2011 she was recognized as one of the 100 top

 Source: Diversifying the bar; Law Society of Upper Canada online accessed January 2013.: Who’s Who of Canadian Women 1999-2999; Obituary, Humphrey Funeral Home, Toronto.
-2019 online (accessed 2022)
+2019 online

 Marjorie Bowker